NASA-IMPACT/veda-odd/docs/fy26-roadmap.md

 If you are interested in a better understanding of ODD services, and what datasets will be supported when, this document is for you.

-This document provides a roadmap for the VEDA Optimized Data Delivery Team (ODD), broken into 3 categories: (1) services for granules in CMR; (2) services for virtual datacubes; and (3) services for "L2" stores.
+This document provides a roadmap for the VEDA Optimized Data Delivery Team (ODD), broken into 3 categories: (1) services for granules in CMR; (2) services for datacubes; (3) services non-datacube stores.

 For a higher-level vision, see also: [Optimized Data Delivery Roadmap for NASA - July 2025](https://docs.google.com/presentation/d/1Ouo_9qJJuDBdrzDHpt2P-o1wGBPS1nvTjLRFAFGsYkU/edit?usp=sharing).